-SEA Directive Requirements Where covered in this SA report Preparation of an environmental report in which the likely sign of implementing the plan or programme, and reasonable alter objectives and geographical scope of the plan or programme, evaluated.
+SEA Directive Requirements Where covered in this SA report Preparation of an environmental report in which the likely significant effects on the environment of implementing the plan or programme, and reasonable alternatives taking into account the objectives and geographical scope of the plan or programme, are identified, described and evaluated.
 The information to be given is (Art.
-5 and Annex 1 natives taking into account the are identified, described and a) An outline of the contents, main objectives of the plan or programme, and relationship with other relevant plans and programmes Chapters 1 and 3. b) The relevant aspects of the current state of the environme and the likely evolution thereof without implementation of the plan or programme · · · c) The environmental characteristics of areas likely to be significantly affected Chapter 3. d) Any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directive 79/409/EEC and 92/43/EEC. e) The environmental protection, objectives, established at international, Community or national level, which are relevant to the plan or programme and the way those objectives and any environmental, considerations have bee taken into account during its preparation Chapter 3. en f) The likely significant effects on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material asse cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
-(Footnote: These effects should include secondary, cumulative, synergistic, short, medium and lon term permanent and temporary, positive and negative effects) ets, I g) The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme; s Chapter 4 and Appendix 2. h) An outline of the reasons for selecting the alternatives dea with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information; i) a description of measures envisaged concerning monitoring in accordance with Art.
-10; g To be addressed at a later stage in the SA process.
+5 and Annex I): a) An outline of the contents, main objectives of the plan or programme, and relationship with other relevant plans and programmes Chapters 1 and 3. b) The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme Chapter 3. c) The environmental characteristics of areas likely to be significantly affected Chapter 3. d) Any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC.
+Chapter 3. e) The environmental protection, objectives, established at international, Community or national level, which are relevant to the plan or programme and the way those objectives and any environmental, considerations have been taken into account during its preparation Chapter 3. f) The likely significant effects on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
+(Footnote: These effects should include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects) Chapter 4 and Appendix 2. g) The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme; Chapter 4 and Appendix 2. h) An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information; Chapter 2. i) a description of measures envisaged concerning monitoring in accordance with Art.
+10; To be addressed at a later stage in the SA process.